-Getting rid of warts might not prevent the infection from passing to a sexual partner, however.
+Getting rid of warts might not prevent the transmission of the virus to a sexual partner, however.

 If a person does not receive treatment for genital warts, they are unlikely to turn into cancer.
 More likely, they will go away, grow, multiply, or stay the same.

 Receiving vaccines and using condoms correctly during sex can lower the risk of contracting HPV.
-Condoms cannot provide full protection against HPV, however, because HPV infects some areas that a condom does not cover.
+However, condoms cannot provide full protection against HPV because it may be present in areas that a condom does not cover.

 Though no treatment is available, three effective vaccines can help prevent HPV.
 All three vaccines prevent infection by HPV types 16 and 18.
 These two have the strongest connection to cancer.